A molecular proxy for gender contrasts at the Neolithic to Bronze Age transition

 - Residential rules

-Finally, the project will document the populations’ genetic heterogeneity and investigate the hypotheses of sex biases in population migrations.
+Finally, we will document the populations’ genetic heterogeneity and investigate the hypotheses of sex biases in population migrations.

 The anthropYXX project will provide a new proxy to test if:

-- Health conditions, reproductive behavior, and epigenetic environmental impact were contrasted between women and men during protohistory.
+- Health conditions, reproductive behavior, as well as epigenetic environmental impact, were contrasted between women and men during protohistory.

 - Men and women contributed differently to the genetic makeup of European populations.